plotly/plotly.py/doc/python/interactive-html-export.md

 ### Inserting Plotly Output into HTML using a Jinja2 Template

 You can insert Plotly output and text related to your data into HTML templates using Jinja2.
-Use `.to_html` to send the HTML to a Python string variable rather than using `write_html` which sends the HTML to a disk file.
-Use the `full_html=False` option to output just the code necessary for a component of a larger webpage.
-The Jinja template will provide the page's `HTML` and `BODY` tags.
-First create an HTML template file containing a Jinja variable, `{{ fig }}`.
-The Python takes the template file, replaces the Jinja variable `{{ fig }}` with our graphic `fig`, and saves the resulting complete HTML.
-The first Python example produces a webpage with a fixed height graph; a second example program shows the additional steps to specify the height of the graphic as a percentage of the height of the browser window.
+Use `.to_html` to send the HTML to a Python string variable rather than using `write_html` to send the HTML to a disk file.
+Use the `full_html=False` option to output just the code necessary to add a figure to a template.
+We do not want to output a full HTML page, as the template will define the rest of the page's structure — for example, the page's `HTML` and `BODY` tags.
+First create a template file containing HTML and a Jinja variable, `{{ fig }}`.
+We use Python to replace the Jinja variable with our graphic `fig`.

 <!-- #region -->